-It’s become trendy to shop mindfully.
-From picking up a beautiful dress made by an ethical, independent brand with social impact at the heart of their ethos, to wearing sustainable jewellery created from recycled silver and handmade locally with a reduced carbon footprint – it feels nice to tell friends that our enviable new purchase isn’t from a high-street store.
+It’s become trendy to shop mindfully, whether sustainable vs ethical purchases.
+Whether picking up a beautiful dress made by an ethical, independent brand with social impact at the heart of their ethos, or wearing the best sustainable jewelry brands created from recycled silver and handmade locally with a reduced carbon footprint, it feels nice to tell friends that our enviable new purchase isn’t from a high-street store.

-- Looking for new pieces for your collection?
-These are the best sustainable jewellery brands to shop from
+- These are the best sustainable fashion brands to have on your radar

-Sustainability primarily concerns the environment.
-So, if you’re worried about issues like plastic use, carbon footprint and landfill, you’ll be looking to spend your money with brands which focus on reducing their impact on the earth as much as possible.
+When it comes to sustainable vs ethical practices, sustainability primarily concerns the environment.
+So, if you’re worried about issues like plastic use, carbon footprint and landfill, you’ll be looking to spend your money with brands that focus on reducing their impact on the earth as much as possible.

 You might be thinking, why wouldn’t every business make the effort to become sustainable?
 Although we agree that every business does have a responsibility not to leave the planet worse than they found it, it’s not always that easy.